-- The final (revised) budget increased total revenues by \$107 thousand to update district mill levy and other local revenues. - Supplies and capital outlays increased \$51 thousand to provide for additional start-up costs in the first year of admitting students.
+The final (revised) budget increased total revenues by \$1.1 million to update district mill levy and other local revenues.

+The final (revised) budget also increased total expenditures by \$136 thousand.

-Actual General Fund revenue in the 2019 fiscal year was \$4.3 million and actual expenditures were \$4.0 million which resulted in an increase in fund balance of \$318 thousand.
+Actual General Fund revenue in the 2020 fiscal year was \$7.1 million and actual expenditures were \$5.1 million which resulted in an increase in fund balance of \$2.0 million.